Ken Urakawa – Owner, CrossFit Southwest

 At first glance, describing the workout space of CrossFit Southwest as a “gym” might seem like a bit of a stretch.
 Phrases like “medieval torture chamber” and “Soviet-era Gulag” seem like better descriptions.

-As CrossFit continues to explode in popularity, Ken took the time to explain why CrossFit might soon become the workout of choice for wildland firefighers.
+As CrossFit continues to explode in popularity, Ken took the time to explain why CrossFit might soon become the workout of choice for wildland firefighters.

 HF: Tell me a little bit about how you got involved with CrossFit?

 KU: Honestly, it was completely backdoor.
 I was working at 24 hour Fitness and a friend and I decided to open up a place.
-We were originally going to open up an Anytime Fitness franchise, and we had some financial backers lined up, but as we were getting ready to open up, one of the guys backed out.
-So we dropped the franchise, and opened up our own place.
-We found a nice industrial space, and setup shop.
-Short while later, one of our friends asked if we’d ever heard of CrossFit, and that’s how it started.
+We had heard about franchises as a mutual friend had just opened up a Pita Pit franchise (franchisepitapitusa.com) and decided that would be the best route for us too.
+We were unsure where to start to begin with; I suggested Anytime Fitness but my friend was very interested in the Ninja Nation Franchise.
+So, after discussion, we decided to open up an Anytime Fitness franchise, and we had some financial backers lined up, but as we were getting ready to open up, one of the guys backed out.
+So, we dropped the franchise idea and opened up our own place.
+We found a nice industrial space and set up shop.
+A short while later, one of our friends asked if we’d ever heard of CrossFit, and that’s how it started.

 HF: What’s your educational background?

 KU: I have a master’s degree in Exercise Science from Arizona State University.
 I got into personal training while I was a graduate student, and loved it.
 I received my bachelor’s degree from Butler University, and I played varsity soccer all four years.